retroj/mowedline-manual/examples/ryuslash.md

   is present.

-- The `add-fa-icon` function produces a formatting function that prepends the given [Font Awesome](http://fontawesome.io/) icon to the text if the text isn't empty.
+- The `add-fa-icon` function produces a formatting function that prepends the given [Font Awesome] icon to the text if the text isn't empty.
 The icon is just a character which will be shown as an icon by the font.

-- The `tag-list-formatter` function is fed information from my window manager, [herbstluftwm](http://herbstluftwm.org/), which looks like
+- The `tag-list-formatter` function is fed information from my window manager, [herbstluftwm], which looks like this:
-  this:

          #1	-2	:3	:4	:5	.6	.7	.8	.9